timcmartin/recipes-bak/condiments/strawberry_jam.md

 [America's Test Kitchen]

+> I could not get this hotter than 209, but the plate test passed after 20 mins or so. <br/>

 ## Ingredients
 * 3 pounds of strawberries, cut into 1/2 inch pieces.
 * 3 cups of sugar